ianxxiao/decision_modelling/README.md

 - A10: Understand best and worst case operation scenarios to support workforce and budget planning
 - A11: Compare different purchasing options to support Homeless Shelter operation to save cost for the city

-**Note:** the simulation is based on a free plug-in called Yasai.
+**Note:** the simulation is based on a free Excel plug-in called Yasai.
 It can be found here: http://www.yasai.rutgers.edu/